loekj/cme211_feedback/feedback-utils/README.md

 * '' for skipping the file
 * 'e' for skipping all files (globally) with this extension
 * 'f' for skipping all files (globally) with the same file name _note:_ file name exclusively, any subdirectories not taken into account!
 Hence if there's a subdirectory with the same file name it will skip that one too.

+## Remarks: When Grading Not Submitted
+When you are grading and encounter a student that did not submit any code, make sure that the directory structure is as follows with their assignment in the predefined assignment directory (e.g. for hw2):
+[gitusername-submit]/hw2/
+That is, if they have their structure pushed to git like so: [gitusername-submit]/hw2/hw2/ but then have no actual files, **the script will fail!** and wil give the student a perfect score.
+So becareful with that!
+Make sure that if you encounter a student that has not submitted that the directory is clean (can contain the README.md and .DS_Store files, I ignore those anyway :) )

 ## Remarks: BONUS
 If the assignment has a bonus part, you will have to manually add a bonus comment section yourself in one of the files that will be parsed (good style is to write it in the main script that gets executed).
 The script will search for any comment tags with bonus as category and parses it seperately.
 E.g. if there's a bonus part add the following, where the positive integer in this case will be added to the total score (instead of deducted):